 Surveys of within-meters (smaller-scale) variation

 To quantify the ability of animals to affect the NH₄⁺ concentration in their immediate vicinity we conducted two caging experiments in situ near Bamfield.
-The first caging experiment took place at Scott’s Bay (48°50'05.2"N, 125°08'49.3"W), a wide, exposed bay that opens on Trevor Channel (Fig. 1d), on May 27 – 28, 2021.
+The first caging experiment took place at Scott’s Bay (48°50'05.2"N, 125°08'49.3"W), a wide, exposed bay that opens into?
+Trevor Channel (Fig. 1d), on May 27 – 28, 2021.
 We constructed 18 wire cages (26 x 26 x 26 cm), which we covered in 2 mm plastic mesh.
 These cages were spaced 3 m apart along two weighted lines and deployed at 3 to 5.8 m depth (9 cages per line).
-We collected California sea cucumbers (Apostichopus californicus) from the site via SCUBA, measured contracted sea cucumber length and girth, and immediately placed them into the cages in randomly assigned densities of 0, 1, or 2 sea cucumbers (n = 6 replicates per density).
+We collected adult California sea cucumbers (Apostichopus californicus) from the site via SCUBA, measured contracted sea cucumber length and girth, and immediately placed them into the cages in randomly assigned densities of 0, 1, or 2 sea cucumbers (n = 6 replicates per density).
 After 24 h, we returned to collect water samples from each cage in situ.
 While underwater, we minimized water movement by reducing our fin and hand movements while opening the mesh lids, which were secured with wire, just wide enough to collect a 60 mL syringe of seawater.
 Once at the surface, we filtered 40 mL of each sample into amber bottles and transported them on ice to the lab, where we measured NH4+ using the fluorometric method (Holmes et al., 1999).